5 Best Water Parks in North Carolina to Get Your Splash On

 Although Jungle Rapids Family Fun Park may be on the smaller side, it doesn’t mean there’s any less fun to be had here.
 In addition to a lazy river and wave pool, there’s also four twisting slides, two body water slides, a kids splash area, and a warm springs spa.
 The entire area is staffed with lifeguards and attendants, plus you can reserve yourself a relaxing cabana poolside by calling ahead.
 Once you’re done frolicking in the water park, there’s plenty more to do here too including go-karts, laser tag, arcade games, mini-bowling and miniature golf, making it a top family-friendly attraction in Wilmington.

-Located in the Outer Banks, H2O-BX is a brand-new waterpark with more than 30 different slides and attractions.
+Located in the Outer Banks, H2O-BX is a waterpark with more than 30 different slides and attractions.
 Their cutting-edge water slides are based on epic coastal Carolina experiences like riding a wild Mustang, jumping off a sand dune or sailing on the ocean.
-Plus, there’s a seven-story tube slide, a nine-story free-fall slide and a 50 foot tall tube slide that features a nearly-vertical, 35 foot wall at the end that will send riders “boomeranging” back and forth.
+Plus, there’s a seven-story tube slide, a nine-story free-fall slide and a 50-foot-tall tube slide that features a nearly-vertical, 35-foot wall at the end that will send riders “boomeranging” back and forth.
 Your coastal Carolina experience can even continue into your meal with options like fish tacos and real Carolina barbecue, as well as local craft beers.
 But, perhaps the best thing about this park is that they closely monitor the attendance of the waterpark to give guests a more exclusive experience, unlike any other park in the country!